Oreoluwa100/British-Aiways-Data-Science-Project/README.md

 **BRITISH AIRWAYS DATA SCIENCE PROJECT**

-British Airways (BA) is the flag carrier airline of the United Kingdom (UK).
-Every day, thousands of BA flights arrive to and depart from the UK, carrying customers across the world.
-Whether it’s for holidays, work or any other reason, the end-to-end process of scheduling, planning, boarding, fuelling, transporting, landing, and continuously running flights on time, efficiently and with top-class customer service is a huge task with many highly important responsibilities.
+British Airways (BA) is the flagship airline of the United Kingdom, connecting travelers to destinations across the globe.
+The seamless operation of scheduling, planning, boarding, fuelling, transporting, and maintaining flights is a complex undertaking that hinges on top-tier customer service.

-This project includes:
-Customer Review Analysis and
+This project revolves around two core components: Customer Review Analysis and Customer Booking Prediction.
-Customer Booking Prediction

 **CUSTOMER REVIEW ANALYSIS**